Silverquail

 Belly: slightly darker than the breast.

-Down: gray.
+Down: grey.

 Serious faults